 During our latest RPO Expert Panel, moderator Brian Delle Donne, President of Talent Tech Labs, and total talent acquisition leaders Jason Krumwiede of Broadleaf Results, Jen Spicher of LevelUp HCS, and Maria Castro Nevares of Manpower Group discussed the benefits of TTA and the reasons companies are slow to adopt TTA as a solution for current hiring challenges.

 Total Talent Acquisition(TTA) is a broad, holistic approach to acquiring talent that meets business objectives.
 It's a talent acquisition(TA) solution focused on meeting the employer's hiring needs to find candidates no matter their job classification.

 The panelists pointed out that TTA combines a blend including people, sources, tools, and technology.
 This blend creates a convergence or integration of an employer's RPO solution, if one exists, their full and temp hiring solution, and contingent and 1099 workforce.
 Also, this type of integration gives TA leaders and hiring managers flexibility in hiring and deeper insight into the candidate they're sourcing.

-How Does Total Talent Acquisition Increase Access to Every Kind of Worker?
+How Does Total Talent Acquisition Increase The Acquisition of Every Kind of Talent?

 Spicher observed that TTA creates flexibility for companies to bring in different types of jobs, giving them greater access to many different kinds of workers.
 She shared that many mid-market companies are doing all they can to compete with the large-market firms to attract and hire top talent.
 Finding top talent is complex because many workers want to work remotely.
 Still, some companies want their workers in the office.
 TTA is agile enough for companies to source workers who wish to work remotely and those who want to work in the office or a hybrid situation.